Royal train: Denmark

 and as a result of the Second Schleswig War better known as the war of 1864, it was stranded on the Prussian side but returned to Denmark in 1865 in a barge.

 It was rebuilt several times first in 1883 where it was fitted with a vacuum brake, gaslighting and Mays heating system.
 It was rebuilt again in 1898 from a 3-axle to 2-axle car and classified Danish State Railways DSB SB 2, and 1903 reclassified for the last time as DSB S 2 and used as an inspection car until 1934 when it was withdrawn from service.
 In 1935 its wooden coach body was sold to greengrocer Møller and used as a summer house in Hurup Thy until 1983 when it donated to the DJK (Dansk Jernbane-Kub) Danish railway club.
 In 1985 it was given to the Aalholm collection at Aalholm Castle, and in 2011 it came to the Danish Railway Museum in Odense where it sits on display as an unrestored coach body to show what several other coaches looked like before restoration.

+Since then, the Danish royal family has had a succession of royal coaches.
 For her 60th birthday in 2000, Queen Margrethe II of Denmark received a new royal coach with a drawing room, sleeping compartments and kitchen.
 She used this coach for her state visit to Belgium, travelling the night of 27–28 May 2002 from Denmark to Brussels-South and returning from there to Denmark on the evening of 30 May 2002.
 The coach and the accompanying sleeping car for the staff were hooked to normal trains, except for the part from Aachen to Brussels, where it ran as a special train to allow for the arrival on a reserved platform where the press were waiting.

 Ethiopia

 Emperor Menelik II was known to use a special first class saloon when travelling on the Franco-Ethiopian Railroad.
-In 1935 Emperor Haile Selassie of Ethiopia received two carriages from the Société Franco-Belge in Raismes.
+In 1935, Emperor Haile Selassie of Ethiopia received two carriages from the Société Franco-Belge in Raismes.
 Another two from the Decauville works were commissioned in 1954.
-As of its last use in 1973, prior to the Emperor's overthrow in a coup d'etat the following year, the Imperial train consisted of two locomotives, a baggage car with a diesel generator, four imperial carriages for the emperor and his family (lounge, sleeping compartments, offices, kitchen and restaurant), two 1st class salon-sleeper cars for guests of the Royal family and government officials, and two 2nd passenger cars.
-Today the cars are held in storage in the obscure Railway Museum the yards of Legehar train station, but as of the early 2000s were kept in good condition and are occasionally open for public viewing.
+As of its last use in 1973, prior to the Emperor's overthrow in a coup d'etat the following year, the imperial train consisted of two locomotives, a baggage car with a diesel generator, four imperial carriages for the emperor and his family (lounge, sleeping compartments, offices, kitchen and restaurant), two first class salon-sleeper cars for guests of the royal family and government officials, and two seconnd passenger cars.
+Today the cars are held in storage in the obscure Railway Museum in the yards of Legehar train station, but as of the early 2000s were kept in good condition and are occasionally open for public viewing.